keras-team/keras-io/templates/getting_started/benchmarks.md

 | CV | SegmentAnything<sup>1</sup> | StableDiffusion<sup>2</sup> |
 | NLP | BERT<sup>3</sup> | Gemma<sup>4</sup>, Mistral<sup>5</sup> |

-We are not measuring the best possible performance of the frameworks, but the most common user workflows.
+We are not measuring the best possible performance achievable by each framework, but the out-of-the-box performance of common user workflows.
 With this goal in mind, we choose the following model implementations.
-They are subject to further optimization in their performance, but they should represent the common cases of how the users are using these models.
+They may be subject to further optimization, but they should represent the most common way developers are using these models today.

 We leveraged pre-existing implementations from KerasCV and KerasNLP for the Keras versions of the models.
 For native PyTorch, we opted for the most popular